thibaultcha/TweetStats/README.md

 mongodb.url1=localhost:27017
 ```

-If MongoDB is up and running:

 1. Open the `.dmg`
 2. Drag and drop the application to your `Applications` folder

+    **If MongoDB is up and running:**

 3. Open the application (make sure MongoDB is running)

 That's it.

-:warning: `Unable to invoke main method` means that your MongoDB server is NOT running.
+:warning: Error: `Unable to invoke main method` means that your MongoDB server is NOT running.
+Please start your server and relaunch the app.

 ## Instructions for build and development